gitAdrianK/KingVsFly/README.md

 ## Be aware of
 This mod does not save (yet, unsure if it ever will), it is supposed to be played in a single sitting.
 While the mod doesn't save, Jump King sure still does, so be aware that you do not have a run going you want to keep.
+You'll get teleported every now and then skipping screens that have no real way for you to fall out off or cannot be entirely backtracked to the beginning platform.

 Art donations are appreciated, lmao